 - Household items that are too bulky to be bagged, bundled or put in the trash cart (e.g., large furniture like sofas, mattresses, box springs, futons or home construction debris) do not require a pickup request.
 These items can be placed at the curb for regular trash collection, unless they can be dismantled with the metal pieces separated, which can then be recycled.

 - Furniture must fit into the back of a trash truck.

-- For household hazardous materials, electronics and bulk metal, residents can schedule a curbside special collection by calling the DES Customer Contact Center at 703-228-5000.
+- For electronics and bulk metal, residents can schedule a curbside special collection by calling the DES Customer Contact Center at 703-228-5000.

 Trash should be properly prepared for pickup on the designated trash collection days.